 fbpx

-Day of the Dead, or Dia de los Muertos, originated in Mexico and Central America thousands of years ago and is a celebration of loved ones who have passed.
-Since San Antonio is filled with Mexican influence and generations of Mexican-Americans, including myself, it only makes sense for a San Antonio Day of the Dead Festival to take place here.
+The Day of the Dead traditions, or Dia de los Muertos, originated in Mexico and Central America thousands of years ago and is a celebration of loved ones who have passed.
+Since San Antonio is filled with Mexican influence and generations of Mexican-Americans, including myself, it only makes sense for a Day of the Dead San Antonio Festival to take place here.

-Filled with ofrendas in local spaces, parades, indigenous ceremonies, and more, San Antonio has brought Day of the Dead to life to celebrate locally and help educate people on a historic and UNESCO recognized tradition.
-The entire celebration occurs over the span of two weekends.
+Filled with captivating calavera collection and ofrendas in local spaces, parades, indigenous ceremonies, community altar, and more, the city of San Antonio has brought Day of the Dead events to life to celebrate the rich cultural heritage.
+This annual event helps educate people on a historic and UNESCO recognized tradition.
+The traditional Mexican holiday occurs over the span of two weekend celebrations.

 YouTube video

 While I’ve since moved away from my beloved city, every time I return it still feels like home.
-This year I came back to celebrate the Day of the Dead and was amazed at how the whole city showed up to celebrate.
+This year I came back for a good reason to celebrate Día de los Muertos and was amazed at how the whole city showed up to celebrate this enchanting tradition.
 Each bit of San Antonio had something they were doing in honor of Day of the Dead.
 There were so many San Antonio Day of the Dead Festival activities, and we tried our best to do everything that we could.

-Find the perfect attire and accessories in our Texas Latina collection to celebrate the Day of the Dead in San Antonio.
+Find the perfect attire and accessories in our Texas Latina collection to commemorate the largest celebration of San Antonio in October.

 Day 1: San Antonio Day of the Dead Festival